Insurance Business Communication Platform: Softphone System

 #4.
 Think beyond basic calling

 Regular audio calls sure have their charm.
 However, modern business communications need a lot more.
-Think video calls, collaborating on a project through file-share and screen share, instant messaging all using a single communication platform with a few clicks of a button.
+Think video calls, collaborating on a project through file-share and screen share, instant messaging all using a single insurance communication platform with a few clicks of a button.
 Well, a SIP softphone system lets you do all of this and much more.

 #5.
 Ease of scalability